tsnevan4204/polkadot-mosh/mosh.md

 ## 🚀 Future Plans

 * Continue development post-grant
-* Additional Funding Plans
+* 💰 Additional Funding Strategy
-** Pre‑Seed VC & Angels – We will secure angel checks and are in advanced discussions with tier‑one VCs for a pre‑seed round.
+  &nbsp;&nbsp;&nbsp;&nbsp;• We will secure angel checks and are in advanced discussions with tier‑one VCs for a pre‑seed round.
-** Grants & Ecosystem Programs – We will apply for Polkadot ecosystem grants (beyond Fast‑Grant) and pursue relevant accelerator support.
+  &nbsp;&nbsp;&nbsp;&nbsp;• We will apply for Polkadot ecosystem grants (beyond Fast‑Grant) and pursue relevant accelerator support.

 * Expand Mosh across Polkadot parachains (ink!)